 Immersion blenders, also called stick blenders or hand blenders, are meant for processing hot ingredients directly in a pot or pan.
 They can also be used for a variety of other blends, although they don't usually offer the same power as full-size blenders.
 Their smaller design can save space in your kitchen.

-Unlike other kinds of blenders, you must hold onto an immersion blender while using it.
+Unlike other kinds of blenders, immersion blenders require you to hold them while using them.
 They usually aren't as powerful as full-size blenders and process ingredients more slowly.
-We've found the blender's weight, controls, and the shape of the motor body can all affect how easy a particular immersion blender is to use.
+We've found that the blender's weight, controls, and the shape of the motor body can all affect how easy a particular immersion blender is to use.

 How do we test immersion blenders?